 The Difference Between Opiates and Opioids

-There is common confusion about the difference between opioids and opiates.
-But, there is indeed a difference between the two.
-Essentially, the biggest difference between these two classes of drugs is how they’re made.
-On one hand, opiates are all derived straight from the sap of the poppy plant.
-These are mostly illegal street drugs including opium and heroin.
-Opioids, on the other hand, are all derived synthetically in a lab.
-While these drugs are man-made, they are developed to chemically resemble the makeup of opioids.
-These drugs are your prescription narcotics given to relieve pain in medical settings.
+There is often confusion regarding the difference between opioids and opiates.
+The main distinction lies in production.
+Opiates are natural substances that are derived from the sap of the poppy plant.
+Most opiates are illegal and include drugs opium and heroin.
+Opioids, on the other hand, are created synthetically in a lab and are developed to chemically resemble opiates.
+These drugs are typically prescription narcotics given to relieve pain in medical settings.
 Some opioids commonly prescribed include:

 How Opiate and Opioid Addiction Develop

-Opiate and opioids stimulate receptors in the brain which, when stimulated, release naturally produced “feel good” chemicals (dopamine) throughout the bloodstream.
-When these chemicals are released, the user experiences euphoric side effects.
-But, with long-term use, eventually, dopamine receptors only release these chemicals when opioids or opiates are present in the body.
-This is known as drug dependency.
+Opiate and opioids stimulate receptors in the brain which, once stimulated, release naturally produced “feel good” chemicals (dopamine) throughout the bloodstream.
+When these chemicals are released, the user experiences a sense of euphoria.
+Eventually, with long-term use, dopamine receptors become dependent on the drug and are therefore incapable of naturally producing dopamine.
+This development is known as drug dependency.
 Once dependency forms, a long-term user of opioids or opiates will have a compromised reward system.
+To evade the discomfort of opioid withdrawal, an individual may continue to use after dependency has been developed.
+This is classified as addiction.

 Symptoms of Addiction to Opioids and Opiates

-Since dopamine is only released when drugs are used for an addicted individual, normally motivated behaviors no longer hold high priorities.
-This is why many addicted individuals become malnourished, suffer from broken relationships, and begin to withdrawal from social circles.
-Along with the behavior reward system side effects that an addicted individual may face, other physical and emotional consequences may occur as a result of opioid or opiate addiction like:
+Since dopamine is only released when drugs are chemically present, normally motivated behaviors no longer take priority.
+This is why many addicted individuals become malnourished, suffer from broken relationships, and withdraw from social circles.
+Along with the obstruction of brain receptors, other physical and emotional side effects may occur as a result of opioid or opiate addiction, such as:

 - Mood disorders like anxiety and depression